 Slightly bulky and boot-like, perhaps not a great fit for outside hitters who might prefer something a little more responsive.

-Best Volleyball Shoe For Opposite Hitters
+Best Volleyball Shoe for Opposite Hitters

 Recommended Use